 Define product metrics

-In addition to tracking activation and retention, we set a North Star Metric for Session Replay: the number of replays viewed.
+In addition to tracking activation and retention, we set a for Session Replay: the number of replays viewed.
 Given the lack of baseline metrics for the new product, we used proxies from the existing Amplitude platform to set our targets.
 We hypothesized that viewing a replay is similar to viewing an Amplitude chart, so we based our segment targets on how often similar segments view charts.

 We also defined other metrics to track, which ladder up to that North Star.
 For example, customers can’t view a replay if they haven’t piped their data into Amplitude, so we track the number of customers who’ve ingested replays, too.

-We implemented a product-led growth (PLG) strategy by giving customers a taste of Session Replay at no extra cost.
+We implemented a strategy by giving customers a taste of Session Replay at no extra cost.
 Existing customers can watch a limited number of replays depending on their current plan, with the option to purchase more.
 On the business side, we set our North Star as the attachment rate: the percentage of customers purchasing additional Session Replay capabilities.

 3. Prepare the entire organization for the launch